abdshomad/cloudflare-ai-worker-audio-transcriber/README.md

 ## Features

 - **Secure Credential Handling**: Your Cloudflare Account ID and API Token are handled entirely on the client-side and are **never stored or sent to any server** besides Cloudflare's API.
+- **Large File Support (Up to 200MB)**: Automatically chunks large audio files on the client-side to handle API limits gracefully.
 - **Drag & Drop File Upload**: Easily upload audio files by dragging them onto the application window.
 - **File Picker**: A traditional file picker is also available.
-- **Real-time Feedback**: Visual loaders and status messages keep you informed during the transcription process.
+- **Real-time Feedback**: Visual loaders and status messages keep you informed during the transcription process, including chunk-by-chunk progress.
 - **Error Handling**: Clear error messages are displayed if something goes wrong with the API request or file validation.
 - **Copy to Clipboard**: Quickly copy the entire transcription result with a single click.
 - **Responsive Design**: The user interface is built with Tailwind CSS and is fully responsive for use on various devices.